 This program will provide opportunities for individual arts instruction in the following areas:

 You may request a specific teacher, or you will be matched with an instructor who will contact you to get acquainted, discuss goals for learning and schedule an initial interview.
 Students with previous experience will be assessed and an instructional plan will be determined.
-Beginners will use this time to meet the instructor, ask questions, register and schedule a lesson time slot.

 Enrollment & Tuition